147th Attack Wing

-The 147th Attack Wing (147 ATKW) is a unit of the Texas Air National Guard, stationed at Ellington Field Joint Reserve Base, Houston, Texas.
-If activated to federal service, the Wing is gained by the United States Air Force Air Combat Command.
+The 147th Attack Wing is a unit of the Texas Air National Guard, stationed at Ellington Field Joint Reserve Base, Houston, Texas.
+The Wing would be transferred to the United States Air Force Air Combat Command if brought into federal service.

-The 111th Attack Squadron, assigned to the Wing's 167th Operations Group, is a descendant organization of the World War I 111th Aero Squadron, established on 14 August 1917.
-It was reformed on 29 June 1923, as the 111th Observation Squadron, and is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.
+The 111th Attack Squadron, assigned to the wing's 147th Operations Group, is a descendant organization of the World War I 111th Air Squadron, established on 14 August 1917.
+It was reformed on 29 June 1923, as the 111th Observation Squadron, and is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard that were formed before World War II.

-Overview
+Mission

-The 147th Attack Wing, at Ellington Field in Houston, TX, flies combat support missions 24/7 via advanced satellite communications thus providing surveillance, reconnaissance, and air support for US and Allied forces.
-In conducting combat support sorties, the 147 ATKW provides theater and national-level leadership with critical real-time Intelligence, Surveillance, and Reconnaissance and air-to-ground munitions and strike capability.
-A colocated Air Support Operations Squadron provides terminal control for weapons employment in a close air support scenario integrating combat air and ground operations.
+The 147th Attack Wing, based at Ellington Field in Houston, Texas, flies combat support missions 24/7 via advanced satellite communications, providing surveillance, reconnaissance, and air support for US and Allied forces.
+In conducting combat support sorties, the 147th Attack Wing provides leadership at all levels with critical real-time Intelligence, Surveillance, and Reconnaissance (ISR) air-to-ground munitions, and strike capability.
+A collocated Air Support Operations Squadron provides terminal control for weapons employment in a close air support scenario integrating combat air and ground operations.